On the stability and instability of Kelvin-Stuart cat's-eye flows: Introduction

-where $\omega^0$ is the initial perturbation of the vorticity.
-This gives nonlinear stability.
-When the size of $\Omega_{trun}$ is large enough, $ k_{\min}^{-2}>c_0$ prevents the estimates above from being carried out.
-It is much more difficult to study nonlinear stability in the original domain via this approach, since, on the one hand, the above Poincar\'e type inequality \eqref{Poincare type inequality truncated domain} holds only in the bounded domains, let alone $k_{\min}^{-2}<c_0$, and on the other hand, $h''(\omega_\ep)$ is unbounded from above.
+where \(\omega^0\) is the initial perturbation.
+This establishes nonlinear stability.
+When the truncated domain is large or \(\ep\) ranges over the whole family, however, the condition $k_{\min}^{-2}<c_\ep$ fails, and this argument breaks down.
+In the full strip the situation is harder still: on the one hand, \eqref{Poincare type inequality truncated domain} is unavailable, and on the other hand, $h''(\omega_\ep)$ is unbounded from above.